Yes, you DO need an editor!

 My client ended up selling a pile of his books at a retail trade show but I’m not sure if he ever sold more than that.
 Its Amazon.com rating is laughable.
 That’s partly because the book wasn’t well marketed.
 But mostly it’s because it’s not a very good read—and it could have been.

 The message to authors who self-publish: take the budget you set aside for cover design and HIRE AN EDITOR instead.
-Give yourself a fighting chance to get reviews that you don’t have to pay for, and then you can put a fancy cover on the second edition.
+Give yourself a fighting chance to get positive reviews that you don’t have to pay for, and then you can put a fancy cover on the second edition.

 If you’re not convinced that an editor is worth the money, read the articles referenced here: Study Shows the Value of Copyediting.